Tropomyosin receptor kinase B: As a drug target

 Entrectinib (formerly RXDX-101) is an investigational drug developed by Ignyta, Inc., which has potential antitumor activity.
-It is a selective pan-trk receptor tyrosine kinase inhibitor (TKI) targeting gene fusions in trkA, trkB (this gene), and trkC (respectively, coded by NTRK1, NTRK2, and NTRK3 genes) that is currently in phase 2 clinical testing.
-In addition, TrkB/BDNF signalling has been the target for developing novel drugs for Alzheimer’s Disease, Parkinson’s Disease or other neurodegenerative and psychiatric disorders, aiming at either pharmacological modulation of the pathway (e.g. small molecule mimetics) or other means (e.g. exercise induced changes in TrkB signalling).
+It is a selective pan-Trk receptor tyrosine kinase inhibitor (TKI) targeting gene fusions in TrkA, TrkB (this gene), and TrkC (respectively, coded by NTRK1, NTRK2, and NTRK3 genes) that is currently in phase 2 clinical testing.
+In addition, TrkB/BDNF signalling has been the target for developing novel drugs for Alzheimer's Disease, Parkinson's Disease or other neurodegenerative and psychiatric disorders, aiming at either pharmacological modulation of the pathway (e.g. small molecule mimetics) or other means (e.g. exercise induced changes in TrkB signalling).

+In the early 2020s, it was reported that some antidepressants, ketamine, and certain psychedelic drugs including LSD and psilocin interacted directly with TrkB and that this action might be involved in their antidepressant effects.
+However, subsequent studies with LSD and psilocin failed to reproduce these findings and instead found no interaction of these agents with TrkB.